ThorNolan/React-Memory-Game/README.md

 3. Enter `npm install` in your command line after navigating into the root directory, which will install the dependencies listed in the package.json.

-4. Enter `node server.js`, which will initiate the server on http://localhost:3306.
+4. Enter `npm start`, which will start the app on http://localhost:3000.
+More options for running the app below.

-5. Navigate to http://localhost:3306 in your browser, or ctrl-click the link that will be logged to your console.
+5. Navigate to http://localhost:3000 in your browser, or ctrl-click the link that will be logged to your console.
 Enjoy!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: